Lord St Levan – Chairman

 Mary St Levan has lived and worked in West Cornwall for nearly twenty years.
 Her early career was in social work which followed through to directorships of two charities in Cornwall and 12 years serving as a magistrate.
 She joined the Board of the family company in 2003.
 Mary is a Deputy Lieutenant of Cornwall and a member of National Trust's Regional Advisory Board.
 Welcoming family and friends to the Mount, nurturing the beautiful garden and walking the coastal path fill the weekends happily.

 Rob joined St Aubyn Estates in 2008 as the main board director of the Godolphin Company after a successful ten year career in the Brigade of Gurkhas and five years in general management at Control Risks.
 Rob leads the Company Executive Committee and is the National Trust representative for St Michael's Mount.

-He read economics at Durham University and at the end of his military career obtained his MBA at Warwick Business School.
+He read economics at Durham University and at the end of his military career obtained his MBA at Warwick Business School and has attended the Advanced Management Programme at Harvard Business School in 2013.
 Rob had a brief spell as a professional rugby player before injury forced retirement, has completed three Ironman events and rowed across the Indian Ocean.
 Rob now spends his spare time looking after his two young daughters and gig rowing.

 Jessica Slack – Head of Finance & IT

 Jess is a qualified accountant and has held a number of roles in the public and private sector, covering audit, financial reporting, management accounting and policy advice.
 She has also taught English as a foreign language and has run many audit and accounting training course.
 She is interested in languages & speaks Spanish, Polish and a bit of German.